-- Respondents shall identify the following Proposal characteristics in the Bid Forms defined in Section 6.17.2: - Minimum load capability; - Quantity of allowable starts and hours of operation per year; - o Minimum down time after a unit shut down; - Minimum run time after a unit start; - o Allowable quantity of starts per day; and - o Minimum ramp rate per minute both increasing and decreasing load.
+- Have the control systems in place with the ability to respond to dispatch signals that originate remotely; - PNM, as a BAA, requires a minimum frequency response capability consistent with NERC Standard BAL-003-1 to maintain interconnection frequency within predefined boundaries.
+PNM requires that Respondents provide actual frequency response via operating governors.
+This would require that PNM receive the allocated share of frequency response from the proposed unit(s), based on generation capacities; and - Respondents shall identify the following Proposal characteristics in the Bid Forms defined in Section 6.17.2: - (i) Minimum load capability; - (ii) Quantity of allowable starts and hours of operation per year; - (iii) Minimum down time after a unit shut down; - (iv)Minimum run time after a unit start; - (v) Allowable quantity of starts per day; and - (vi)Minimum ramp rate per minute both increasing and decreasing load.